 On the other hand, advanced routing software doesn’t have these limitations.
 It can use artificial intelligence and machine learning to analyze historical data in predicting traffic and other disruptions, while seeking out the shortest routes from an exponentially-increasing number of options.
 In finding the best routes, the software also considers various constraints such as real-time weather conditions, location, and more—all in a matter of minutes.

-How to Make the Most Out of Your Delivery Route Planner
+How to Get the Most Out of Your Delivery Route Planner

 Indeed, a delivery routing solution can help companies offer a great delivery experience.
 But not all delivery route planners or technology deployments are created equal.
 Here are some steps companies can take to make the most out of their solutions: